 The bucolic wonder buried in Luc Besson’s “Arthur and the Invisibles” has been snuffed out by this alienating and dislikable animated film.
+As overproduced and acrid as Besson’s “The Messenger: The Story of Joan of Arc” and “The Fifth Element,” this adventure tale of a lad who enters a subterranean world haplessly blends live-action and visually repellent computer-animated work.
 Dubbed French version is Gaul’s fifth-largest opener ever, but the $80 million pricetag will prove a huge obstacle given a likely yawner Yank bow in its English-language version Jan.
 12 after a Dec.
 29 Oscar-qualifying run.

 The sources and ideas that are borrowed, copied or stolen here include the tales of King Arthur to “The Matrix Reloaded,” “The African Queen,” “Star Wars” and “The Wizard of Oz.”
 Script, based on Besson’s French tome “Arthur et les Minimoys” (which spawned three sequels), apes the Joseph Campbell hero myth template that’s become a bible for Hollywood’s current generation — and offers proof the template is exhausted.

 In a weird coincidence, story elements sometimes match the recent “The Ant Bully,” while live-action lensing (by Thierry Arbogast, favoring wide-angle focal lengths) echoes the same technique in Terry Gilliam’s “Tideland,” also dwelling on a kid, a big house and the outdoors.